AirlineFlights/gds/README.md

-GDS is an NPM module that allows independent travel agents and All Global Nomads to search the internet for the best travel booking prices across a fully extendable travel booking engine directory, it can also be configured to allow Host Agency Booking Portals and provides a full mechanism to process payments via a stripe API bridge and book travel flights and accommodations on any pre-defined Third Party websites with a custom configuration file.
+GDS is an NPM module that allows independent travel agents and All Global Nomads to search the internet for the best travel booking prices across a fully extendable travel booking engine directory, it can also be configured to allow Host Agency Booking Portals and provides a full mechanism to process payments via a stripe API bridge and book travel flights and travel accommodations on any pre-defined Third Party website with a custom configuration file.
 As well as set smart contract commission agreements for travel services and instantly settle commission agreements on payments made via Crypto.

-# Contributing
-We are actively seeking all Digital Nomads who would like to become contributors to help with the development of this GDS module.
-We need Developers of all skill levels for things simple and complex.
-If you would like to contribute your skills to help us create this travel hacking tool box please reach out to us via Email, Discord, and always feel free to pull an issue on Github.
-Our Email is Support@AirlineFlights.club and our Discord link is https://discord.gg/2Y94aCpY3J

 ### To Use The Decentralized GDS

-You can start a search with the node cli command `node gds from to mm-dd-yyyy` in the node_modules folder after doing an `npm i gds` or you can use the gds package to create a website or front end web component that can take the following parameters for specific searches.
+You can start a search with the node cli command `node gds cheapoaire.js from to mm/dd/yyyy && node gds expedia.js from to mm/dd/yyyy` in the node_modules folder after doing an `npm i gds` or you can use the gds package to create a website or front end web component that can take the following parameters for specific searches.
 For Example

  - Flight Searches
 	 -